 If you’re conducting business within the United States, dealing with regulations is the biggest challenge of doing business in the alcohol industry.

-Beyond the stacks upon stacks of federal laws, you also need to comply with state and local laws in order to sell your product.
+Beyond the stacks upon stacks of federal laws, you also need to comply with state and local laws to sell your product.
 On top of that, excess taxation can quickly kill a developing business model.

 These rules vary from state to state.
 If possible, move your operations to a state that is less restricting toward alcohol regulations.